ONLYstcm/DASH-Unload-Component/README.md

 # DASH Unload Component

-DASH Unload Component is a Dash component library.
+DASH Unload Component is component which listens to unload event.

 Get started with:
 1. Install package from local directory (where setup.py is):